-All of these people are using Zoom differently.
+All of these people are using their Zoom client differently.

 The pitfall is that once you get the hang of the basics, you won’t be interested in learning more about the Zoom advanced features that can make your calls more productive and comprehensive.
 The biggest issues that could appear are security-related with people popping in a meeting just because they got hold of a link to it.

 In this tried-and-tested guide, you’ll find out how to choose the right privacy settings, use advanced screen sharing options, and loads of other advanced Zoom tips you can apply straight away.

 Note that all previous meeting etiquette tips apply in order to guarantee a successful meeting be it with your team, partners, clients, or potential candidates.

 We’ve divided the following Zoom tips according to when you should consider: before, during, or after a call.

 Before a Zoom call

 1. Start a meeting on mute every time